 Erial’s journey to entrepreneurship & following her dreams: “I’ve always had a business.
 As a child, I would utilize my creativity to sell items to my peers.
 I would mix up huge bags of kool-aid sugar and sell it.
 I made hair clips and stickers and sold them on the bus.
 In high school, in addition to the million and one extra-curricular activities AND a job with the School District, I was a traveling nail tech.
 I don’t think I’ve ever known a time where I haven’t been working a day job AND building a business simultaneously.

 I started my first “real” business in 2005 while attending college.
 Called Metamorphosis Graphic Design Services (later renamed Imperial1002 [ten-oh-two]), it just seemed like the natural progression at the time.
 Through referrals I built my clientele significantly.
 I continued to work my company through grad school.
 A few years down the road, I decided to become a college instructor.
 During those years I moved my business to part-time.
 I was promoted to Department Chair and there was little time to do much, but I took a projects on as time permitted.
 In 2013, I decided I wanted more flexibility to pursue the things that I was passionate about.
 I quit my job.
 I sold all my belongings.
 I moved to Chicago.

 And then it was GO TIME!
-In four short years I rebuilt my business (Imperial1002) and hired 4 contract employees, started an events company with my business partner (R&K Events), and created a successful branding program (Hustle Baby Hustle).
+In four short years I rebuilt my business (Imperial1002) and hired 4 contract employees and created a successful branding program (Hustle Baby Hustle).
+And I have been building ever since, adding a jewelry business and real estate investing to my portfolio.
 Has it been easy?
 No. I have had many challenges, but I am living the exact life I set out to live.
 And for that I am grateful.
 I can’t wait to see what’s next!”